-Carlow University's Fraud and Forensics graduate certificate provides advanced training in the field of financial fraud.
-This is an online eleven-credit offering that was designed by licensed experts from accounting, law enforcement, government and corporations in response to the increase in white-collar crime and occupational fraud.
+Carlow University's Graduate Certificate in Fraud and Forensics provides advanced training in the field of financial fraud.
+This is an online, eleven-credit offering that was designed by licensed experts from accounting, law enforcement, government and corporations in response to the increase in white-collar crime and occupational fraud.
 Using the most current techniques, students will gain knowledge and build the skills needed to investigate, remediate and prevent fraud.

 - August and January Start Dates

 Highlights of the program include:

 - Completed in two semesters

 - Most courses are completed in five weeks

 - Case-based learning

 - Access to top anti-fraud resources through Carlow’s partnership with the Association of Certified Fraud Examiners (ACFE)